The Best Car Seats of 2017

 Poor score for comfort/quality

 The Clek Foonf is a unique seat with innovative features we didn't see on the competition.
-This is a great seat for parents looking for something a little different without a concern for price.
+This is a great seat for parents looking for something a little different who aren't worried so much about the price.
 The Clek has a rigid LATCH system for forward facing installation that eliminates tightening and loosing of the belt.
-This innovative design makes it the easiest to install using LATCH in the forward facing position, and trust us, after installing almost 30 seats we know.
-The Clek also impressed for installation using the belt, and comfort with a quality difference you can feel from its high-end fabric and steel frame shell to its adjustable headrest and additional features for safety.
+This innovative design makes it the easiest to install using LATCH in the forward facing position and trust us, after installing almost 30 seats we would know.
+The Clek also impressed for installation using the belt, and for comfort with a quality difference you can feel from its high-end fabric and steel frame shell (which is heavy) to its adjustable headrest and additional features for safety.
 While we love the Foonf (our founder, Dr. Spurrier, uses this seat for her children) it isn't the seat for everyone.
 The Clek is the most expensive option we tested (list price $450) and it is very heavy, which would be prohibitive for parents who plan to carry their seat around a busy city or on travel.
-However, if you have the means, Clek presents an interesting option in the Foonf that we think is cool and inspiring.
+However, if you have the means, Clek presents an interesting option in the Foonf that we think is cool, inspired, and functional.

 Best ease of installation using LATCH

 Higher rear facing weight limit (safer position for baby)

 Harder to use

 With so many options to choose from, how do you decide which product is best for your baby?
 Asking yourself some key questions can help narrow your options by type, installation, and performance to help you determine which model is the best for your needs.
 When you are ready to make your purchase, you can simplify the process by breaking it down into easy questions.

 First, do you need an infant or a convertible option?